confluentinc/cp-docker-images/docs/quickstart.rst

     New trigger

-Set the trigger name to be "Underconsumption", which is what will be displayed on the history page when our trigger fires.
-We need to select a specific consumer group (``qs-consumer``) for this trigger.
-That's the name of the group we specified above in our invocation of ``kafka-console-consumer``.
+Set the trigger name to be "Underconsumption", which is what will be displayed on the history page when your trigger fires.
+You need to select a specific consumer group (``qs-consumer``) for this trigger.
+That's the name of the group you specified above in your invocation of ``kafka-console-consumer``.

 Set the trigger metric to be "Consumption difference" where the condition is "Greater than" 1000 messages.
-The buffer time (in seconds) is the wall clock time we will wait before firing the trigger to make sure the trigger condition is not too transient.
+The buffer time (in seconds) is the wall clock time you will wait before firing the trigger to make sure the trigger condition is not too transient.

-After saving the trigger, Control Center will now prompt us to associate an action that will execute when our newly created trigger fires.
+After saving the trigger, Control Center will now prompt us to associate an action that will execute when your newly created trigger fires.
 For now, the only action is to send an email.
-Select our new trigger and choose maximum send rate for your alert email.
+Select your new trigger and choose maximum send rate for your alert email.

   .. figure:: images/c3-quickstart-new-action-form.png
     :scale: 50%